Tengmingn/AMP/README.md

 ---

 ## 🌟 Method Overview
-This repository contains the official PyTorch implementation of **AMP**, a framework designed for high-accuracy urban tree canopy mapping using weakly supervised sparse point annotations.
+This repository contains the official PyTorch implementation of **AMP**, a framework designed for high-accuracy urban tree canopy mapping using weakly supervised sparse annotations.
 By integrating wavelet-enhanced adaptation with foundation models (DINOv2), our method effectively captures fine-grained spatial details in complex urban environments.

 ![Method Overview](./assets/Method.png)
 *Figure 1: The overall architecture of the proposed AMP framework.*